Company's Profile

 35-45 La Guardia Complex, Tel Aviv: A demolition and construction project.
 Six terraced houses, totaling 114 residential units, will be demolished for the construction of a new residential complex with 420 housing units, commercial frontage on La Guardia, and a public building.

 60-64 Ma’apilei Egoz St., Tel Aviv: A demolition, construction, and densification project.
-As part of the project, which combines demolition and densification, a terraced house will be demolished and replaced by a 22-story tower including public spaces on the ground floor.
+As part of the project, a terraced house will be demolished and replaced by a 22-story tower including public spaces on the ground floor.
 The new project will include about 157 new residential units.

 8-16 Almagor St., Tel Aviv: A demolition and construction project that includes 5 old buildings.
 A new complex with 3 high-rise buildings and a 30-story tower will be constructed.
 A total of 260 residential units will be constructed, some of which will be for long-term rental.